Andrettin/Wyrmsun/readme.txt

 * Quests
 - Instead of going directly to the next mission, quests now return the player to the quest screen for the last played quest's world.
 - In the Westward Migration quest (Germanic), the area around the glyph now starts revealed.
+- Fixed issue which caused the AI to be passive in the last three Teuton scenarios.

 * Terrain
 - Fixed bug which caused trees to not regrow correctly.